Geriatric Faculty Scholars

 What is a Geriatric Faculty Scholar?

 This prestigious challenge grant is awarded to current junior URMC faculty with a specific interest in inter-professional geriatric education and practice.
-Throughout the calendar year, these faculty members will work with a mentor in the Division of Geriatrics & Aging to create and implement a geriatric education program within their own program.
+Throughout the calendar year, these faculty members will work with a mentor in the Division of Geriatrics & Aging to create and implement a geriatric education program within their own Division or Department.
 Each project is designed to promote an Age Friendly Health System and integrate the 4Ms and geriatric principles into other specialties.
 This program is designed to:

 - Develop faculty with an interest in gerontology and geriatrics who create innovative programs that improve the care of older adults by increasing the geriatric knowledge and skill of physicians, nurses, and allied health professionals at various levels of training and professional development, from students to senior faculty.